luiswirth/bsc-thesis/src/matter/ddf.typ

 Having discretized the smooth domain $Omega$ into a simplicial complex $mesh$, we now require a corresponding discretization for the differential forms
-$Lambda(Omega)$ defined upon it.
+$Lambda(Omega)$ defined upon it @frankel:diffgeo.
 FEEC relies on discrete counterparts, called discrete differential forms (DDF)
-$Lambda_h (mesh)$ defined on the simplicial complex $mesh$, that faithfully represent the structure of the continuous forms.
+$Lambda_h (mesh)$ defined on the simplicial complex $mesh$, that faithfully represent the structure of the continuous forms @douglas:feec-book, @douglas:feec-article.

 Central to FEEC are two fundamental, closely related concepts:
 - *Simplicial Cochains*: These are the primary discrete objects.
 A $k$-cochain assigns a real value (a degree of freedom) to each $k$-simplex of the mesh
-  $mesh$.
-They form the algebraic backbone, capturing the combinatorial topology and enabling discrete versions of operators like the exterior derivative.
+  $mesh$ @hatcher:algtop.
+They form the algebraic backbone, capturing the combinatorial topology and enabling discrete versions of operators like the exterior derivative @douglas:feec-article, @crane:ddg.
-- *Whitney Forms*: These constitute the lowest-order finite element space for differential forms.
+- *Whitney Forms*: These constitute the lowest-order finite element space for differential forms @whitney:geointegration, @douglas:feec-article.
 Each Whitney $k$-form is a piecewise polynomial basis function associated with a $k$-simplex.
-They provide a means to reconstruct a field across the mesh by interpolating the cochain values and are essential for defining the integrals required in weak formulations.
+They provide a means to reconstruct a field across the mesh by interpolating the cochain values and are essential for defining the integrals required in weak formulations @douglas:feec-book.

-We will demonstrate that the space of $k$-cochains and the space spanned by Whitney $k$-forms are isomorphic.
-The *projection* from continuous forms to cochains is realized by the *integration map*, while the *interpolation* from cochains to the Whitney space is achieved via the *Whitney map*.
+We will demonstrate that the space of $k$-cochains and the space spanned by Whitney $k$-forms are isomorphic @douglas:feec-article.
+The *projection* from continuous forms to cochains is realized by the *integration map*, while the *interpolation* from cochains to the Whitney space is achieved via the *Whitney map* @douglas:feec-book.

 This chapter explores the representation and manipulation of these discrete differential forms.
 We will focus on two key processes: